-History has shown that the the same basic principles of competition economics apply during times of economic recession as during times of economic expansion.
+History has shown that the same basic principles of competition economics apply during times of economic recession as during times of economic expansion.
 Sound competition policy is all the more important in moments of crisis to ensure that the crisis is solved and the subsequent economic recovery, as fast and sustained as possible.
 This requires competition authorities to act today to help the overall policy response of governments to deal with this crisis in a sustainable way.
-Governments need to be receptive to advice from competition authorities to make sure that competition principles can be respected and help pave the way to recovery.
+Governments need to be receptive to advise from competition authorities to make sure that competition principles can be respected and help pave the way to recovery.

 This page groups competition-related responses that can help guide the actions of governments and competition authorities in today's challenging times.

 This brief considers ways to ensure that short-term COVID-19 crisis responses do not result in unintended negative implications for competition and trade in the medium- and long-term.
 It highlights the competition and trade policy tools governments can use to effectively balance the needs of pandemic responses while ensuring that they do not undermine efforts to maintain a level playing field, domestically and globally.

 This policy brief discusses how competition policy can help address the immediate challenges raised by the COVID crisis while preparing for the post-pandemic future.
 Also available in Spanish.